 Franco Nero is at his game once again.
 This is one of the few melancholic spaghetti westerns I've seen in a while, I really love the big battle between Keoma along his father & George against his brothers & the henchmen.
 It's so epic from start to finish!
 However, there were some scenes that were all right during the first hour but got better later on.
 It's become one of my new favorites in the genre.
 "KEOMA!"

 Almost seems to be a spiritual godfather to "The Proposition," if it'd been directed by Peckinpah.
-Beautifully constructed flashback sequences resonate and bursts of balletic action interrupt the desolate, dying landscape.
-Melancholy doesn't so much describe as define both the character of Keoma, and his violence.
-A singular experience and certainly the high point of Franco Nero's career.
+Beautifully constructed, psychedelic flashback sequences resonate, and bursts of balletic action interrupt the desolate, dying landscape.
+The high point of Franco Nero's career.

 An apocalypse replete with plague and a terrifying rebirth, Keoma survives the EuroWestern twilight by denying everything but the right to die in freedom.
 The finale stands long after everything else has burned away.